 - 20,000 followers, you can follow 22,000 Twitter accounts.

-To know your maximum follower number take how many accounts you are following and multiply by 1.1
+To know your maximum Twitter follower limit take how many Twitter accounts you are following and multiply by 1.1

 So if you follow 7867, you can follow 7667 x 1.1 = 8434 Twitter accounts.

 Remember be careful with too much following/unfollowing quickly, this is considered Twitter churn and can get your Twitter account banned.
-For example if you are following 500 accounts every day and 3 days later unfollowing them all, you’ll probably get your account banned eventually (Twitter considers this abuse): there’s not much point getting an account to say 30,000 followers only for Twitter to ban it for Twitter churn!
+For example if you are following 400 accounts every day and 3 days later unfollowing them all, you’ll probably get your account banned eventually (Twitter considers this abuse): there’s not much point building a popular Twitter account with say 30,000 followers only for Twitter to ban it for Twitter churn!

 More on Avoiding Aggressive Follow Churn

-An unrealistic example where 50% of Twitter accounts always follow back might be:
+An unrealistic example for verified Twitter users where 50% of Twitter accounts always follow back might be:

 Day 1: Follow 1,000 = Following 1,000 and Followed by 500